ottoo/HapiJS-JWT/README.md

-# HapiJS-JWT
+# HapiJSBackend

-HapiJS app with JWT authentication
+A personal HapiJS backend project with MongoDB and Mongoose schemas